TuanAnh0108/Internal-Assessment/CriteriaA.md

    ### Success Criteria

-1. The vocab quiz and kanji vocabulary can be generated automatically
+1. The vocab quiz can be randomly generated and checked automatically

-2. The program checks the answers automatically
+2. The kanji vocabulary for learning can be generated randomly

 3. The wrong vocabulary answer in the quiz will be added to the vocabulary list and flashcard